ChainMovers/suibase/docs/src/rust/helper.md

 suibase = { path = "../../suibase/rust/helper" }
 ```

-It is assumed suibase is already installed, and you may have to adjust the number "../" depending on where your Cargo.toml is located relative to ~/suibase.
+It is assumed suibase is already installed, and you may have to adjust the number of "../" depending on where your Cargo.toml is located relative to ~/suibase.